Career

 How does we protect data?

-PDJ takes the security of your data seriously.
+ATE takes the security of your data seriously.
 We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our personnel in the proper performance of their duties.

-For how long does PDJ keep data?
+For how long does ATE keep data?

 If your application for employment is unsuccessful (including when you have speculatively applied to us in respect of a role which is not available), we will hold your data on file for 6 months.
 At the end of that period, your data is deleted or destroyed (unless we need to retain it for longer to exercise or defend any legal claims).